 Microorganisms can be specifically deactivated and even eliminated without damaging the carrier.
 Consequently, plasmas are particularly suitable for sterilization of thermal-labile instruments, plastic items, textiles, and even skin.
 For this reason, part of the research is devoted to plasma-based decontamination of sensitive materials and products from the medical sector.
 Made-to-measure plasma-based treatments improve hygiene and device surfaces (e.g. endoscopes), air (e.g. in an operating room) or even liquids (e.g. hospital wastewater).
 Moreover, use of physical plasma to remove critical contaminants in fresh foods is being investigated.
 Chemical decontamination through plasma is employed for example in elimination of toxic (e.g. nitric oxides) or undesired pollutants (including odors) in airflows or exhaust gas flows, which can only be decomposed with difficulty or not decomposed at all with conventional systems.
 In the area of wastewater treatment, plasmas can contribute to destruction of stubborn compounds, such as pharmaceutical residues (e.g. diclofenac) or radiocontrast agents (diatrizoate).

-The "Clean Air" research topic is devoted to development of new plasma-based methods for decomposition of pollutants in gas flows, including air.
-In combination with other methods, e.g. filter systems, overall these methods aim at decomposing substances that can only be eliminated with difficulty or that cannot be eliminated at all with other methods.
-Plasma, as an important oxidation technology (advanced oxidation technology) is a promising approach in this area.
-Through high reactivity even substances that are difficult to decompose can be solubilized.
-In addition, plasmas have proven to be extremely efficient in the decontamination of airborne pathogens.
-Our research activities are directed to obtaining a deeper understanding of the elementary processes and mechanisms of non-thermal plasma chemistry as the basis for optimization of reactors and processors for exhaust air treatment and exhaust gas treatment.
+The research topic "Clean Air" is dedicated to the development of new plasma-based processes for the degradation of pollutants in air.
+In combination with other processes, e.g. filter systems, these aim overall to break down substances that are difficult or impossible to remove using other methods.
+Due to the high reactivity of plasma processes, even substances that are difficult to degrade can be degraded (in most cases oxidized).
+In addition, plasmas have proven to be extremely efficient for the elimination or inactivation of airborne pathogens and thus have great potential for improving indoor air hygiene.
+In this context, our research activities aim at a deeper understanding of the elementary processes and mechanisms of non-thermal plasma chemistry as a basis for the optimization of reactors and processes for exhaust air, recirculated air and waste gas treatment.